Dunkin' Store Manager Shot, Killed During Early Morning Robbery In North Philadelphia Identified As Christine Lugo

 PHILADELPHIA (CBS) — A manager of a donut shop in North Philadelphia’s Fairhill section was shot and killed during a robbery early Saturday morning, police said.
 The incident took place at the Dunkin’ located on the 500 block of West Lehigh Avenue just before 5:30 a.m.

 Police identified the victim as 41-year-old Christine Lugo.
-Coworkers tell Eyewitness News she was a mother of two with a “kind heart and smile.READ MORE: WATCH LIVE: Mayor Kenney To Announce Sweepstakes To Encourage Philadelphians To Get COVID-19 Vaccine
+Coworkers tell Eyewitness News she was a mother of two with a “kind heart and smile.”READ MORE: How To Watch The 'Ring Of Fire' Solar Eclipse On June 10

 First on @CBSPhilly: Coworkers and customers identify the Dunkin store manager shot and killed Saturday morning while opening her North Philadelphia store as 41-year-old Christine Lugo, a mother of two with a “kind heart and beautiful smile.” https://t.co/tbgip82afs pic.twitter.com/ugdhN72muC